HamoCorp/OVR-Dancers-Tool/README.md

 ## usage
-With your controllers and wrist trackers in your hands, select OVR Dancers tool from the Steam menu and select add mapping.
+With your controllers and wrist trackers in your hands, select OVRDancersTool from the Steam menu and select add mapping.

 <img width="145" height="50" alt="Capture4" src="https://github.com/user-attachments/assets/67d02866-f1fb-41b2-ba09-eea4575ba961" />